Employee Eligibility Guidelines

 Benefit Effective Dates:

 Newly Hired Employees: Benefits will be effective the first day of the new pay-period starting after you call the MI HR Service Center (877-766-6447) to enroll.
 Newly hired employees must call MI HR within 31 days of their hire date to enroll in benefits.
 Benefits are not effective immediately upon hire or immediately after contacting MI HR to enroll.
 Life Insurance is the only exception, as life coverage begins the first day of an eligible employee's employment.

-Insurance Open Enrollment (IOE): Any newly-elected benefits or changes made during IOE will go into effect on the first day of the full pay-period in October (the new fiscal year).
+Benefits Open Enrollment (BOE): Any newly-elected benefits or changes made during BOE will go into effect January 1 of the following year.

 Health Care Plans: